geosolutions-it/C195-azure-workspace/azure/resourcegroup_deployment/README.md

   - `bash` (shell)
   - `az` (azure cli)
   - `jq` (tool for parsing json)
+  - `sshpass` (tool for passig default password to ssh non-interactively)
 - must have full access or be in same resource group where the ckan stack is being deployed.

 ## First steps

 - In Azure, create the Resource Group for the deployment
 - Authenticate in azure in order to be able to run `az` commands.
   You may either run in your terminal:
   - `az login`: it will open a browser session where you can perform the authentication.
   - `az login -u USERNAME`: it will ask for a query in the terminal.

 ## Customize parameters

 Edit the file `parameters.json` to suit your needs.

 Please note that username/password are identical for vm and postgres instance.